open-telemetry/opentelemetry-specification/specification/metrics/api.md

 [Context](../context/context.md) (i.e., Span context, Correlation context)
 that was active at the time.

+## Meter provider

+A `MeterProvider` instance can be obtained by initializing and configuring an OpenTracing Metrics SDK.
+This document does not specify how to construct an SDK, only that they must implement the `MeterProvider`.
+Once configured, the application or library chooses whether it will use a global instance of the `MeterProvider` interface, or whether it will use dependency injection for greater control over configuring the provider.

+### Obtaining a Meter

+New `Meter` instances can be created via a `MeterProvider` and its `GetMeter(name)` method.  `MeterProvider`s are generally expected to be used as singletons.
+Implementations SHOULD provide a single global default `MeterProvider`.
+The `GetMeter` method expects two string
+arguments:

+- `name` (required): This name must identify the instrumentation library (e.g. `io.opentelemetry.contrib.mongodb`) and *not* the instrumented library.
+  In case an invalid name (null or empty string) is specified, a working default `Meter` implementation is returned as a fallback rather than returning null or throwing an exception.
+  A `MeterProvider` could also return a no-op `Meter` here if application owners configure the SDK to suppress telemetry produced by this library.
+- `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

+Each distinctly named `Meter` establishes a separate namespace for its metric instruments, making it possible for multiple instrumentation libraries to report the metrics with the same instrument name used by other libraries.
+The name of the `Meter` is explicitly not intended to be used as part of the instrument name, as that would prevent instrumentation libraries from capturing metrics by the same name.

+### Global Meter provider

+Use of a global instance may be seen as an anti-pattern in many situations, but it most cases it is the correct pattern for telemetry data, in order to combine telemetry data from inter-dependent libraries _without use of dependency injection_.
+OpenTelemetry language APIs SHOULD offer a global instance for this reason.
+Languges that offer a global instance MUST ensure that `Meter` instances allocated through the global `MeterProvider` and instruments allocated through those `Meter` instances have their initialization deferred until the a global SDK is first initialized.

+#### Get the global MetricProvider

+Since the global `MetricProvider` is a singleton and supports a single method, callers can obtain a global `Meter` using a global `GetMeter` call.
+For example, `global.GetMeter(name, version)` calls `GetMeter` on the global `MetricProvider` and returns a named `Meter` instance.

+#### Set the global MetricProvider

+A global function installs a Metric provider as the global SDK.
+For example, use `global.SetMetricProvider(MetricProvider)` to install the SDK after it is initialized.

 ## Instrument properties

 Because the API is separated from the SDK, the implementation